 “I’m the dad/partner.
 Will you take my place?
 What will I do?”

 That’s a common question and the short answer is No. A doula’s role is to give the partner additional confidence to play the role they wish.
 I support the partner by gauging their desired level of involvement prior and during labor, no matter how deep or limited.
 This way, the partner will always feel like part of the process.
 Besides, I could never replace a partner; even the well-prepared are surprised by the amount of work involved and become overwhelmed by the forces of labor, long hours, and the hospital environment.

-In short, I help take some of the pressure off the partner so they’ll feel confident in supporting the mother, whether they need to use massage, help reposition the mother, or offer words of comfort.
-Think of me as portable Cliff Notes you can rely on during the entire process.
+In short, we help take some of the pressure off the partner so they’ll feel confident in supporting the mother, whether they need to use massage, help reposition the mother, or offer words of comfort.
+Think of us as your tour guide as you travel through "Labor Land", one you can rely on during the entire process.